 Key Takeaway: The less processed your milk is, the easier it will be to make butter.
 Always look for non-homogenized milk with a clear cream line for the best and biggest yield.

 • A Wide-Mouth Jar with a Lid: Nothing beats a classic mason jar for shaking cream by hand.
-Plus, you get to watch the magic happen right before your eyes.

-While you're at it, a charming milk bottle or creamer can make your kitchen feel a little more like a homestead.
 Just pick the tool that fits your mood and your schedule, and you're ready to get started.

 This is where the real butter-making magic happens.
 The whole process hinges on one simple but critical task: getting that rich, fatty cream away from the leaner milk.
 If you don't get a clean separation, you won't have enough butterfat to churn, and you'll just end up with frothy milk.